Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Additional Experimental Details

 \subsection{Non-IID data partition}

-We constructed the non-IID split following \citet{karimireddy2022iclr} in the \emph{balanced} case: (i) sorted the MNIST training set by label; (ii) split it into \(G\) equal, contiguous shards (where \(G\) is the number of good/honest clients); (iii) assigned one shard to each honest client and shuffle examples within each client.
+We constructed the non-IID split following \citet{karimireddy2022iclr} in the \emph{balanced} case: (i) sorted the training sets by label; (ii) split it into \(G\) equal, contiguous shards (where \(G\) is the number of honest clients); (iii) assigned one shard to each honest client and shuffle examples within each client.
 We partitioned the test set analogously.

-\paragraph{Counts used.} MNIST has \(60{,}000\) training examples.
-For \(n=20\) (no Byzantine clients), each client holds \(60{,}000/20=3{,}000\) samples.
-For \(n=25\) with Byzantine fraction \(\delta=0.2\) (\(G=20\) honest clients), each honest client holds \(3{,}000\) samples.
-Byzantine clients were allowed access to the full training set when crafting adversarial updates.
-(When using non-IID with Byzantines we also apply bucketing as in \citet{karimireddy2022iclr}.)